dr2dp/microk8-shark/README.md

 # MicroK8s Scalable Microservices Project

 A cloud-native, auto-scaling microservices architecture deployed locally using MicroK8s.
 This project demonstrates containerized deployment, a local private registry workflow, dynamic Horizontal Pod Autoscaling (HPA), and ingress routing.
+This project was created for the course Cloud Computing at Tamkang University (淡江大學).

 ---